rgm3/garagedoor/README.md

 First, get the [particle-cli](https://github.com/spark/particle-cli) tool installed and login with it.

-Then, install the [Blynk](http://blynk.cc) app on your phone, login, and create an interface page.
-Extract the authentication token (seen on the nut icon page) and place into a file named `blynk-auth-token`.
-Refer to the example token file.

 Compile with:

 ````
 make
 ````
+Except don't, instead copy/paste the .ino file into the web IDE at http://build.particle.io/.

+# Blynk

+Install the [Blynk](http://blynk.cc) app on your phone, login, and create an interface page.
+Drag some buttons and LEDs onto it and hook them up to digital outs and virtual pins.
+Extract the authentication token (seen on the nut icon page) and place into a file named `blynk-auth-token`.
+Refer to the example token file.

+![Blynk Garage door controller app screenshot] (img/garage-blynk-app.png)